EvaHdez97/Spack-Tutorial-for-dummies/2CreateEnvironment.md

-# Create an independent environment and activate it
+# Create an Spack simple environment and Spack independent environment and activate it

 An environment is like a virtualized Spack instance that you can use to aggregate package installations for a project or other purpose.
 It has an associated view, which is a single prefix where all packages from the environment are linked.

-## Create environment
+## Create Spack simple environment
 ```
 spack env create myproject
 ==> Created environment 'myproject' in /home/spack/spack/var/spack/environments/myproject